santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/Collaborations.md

    - Resource Group
    - Resource Name
    - This information will be provided in the URL from the ASA job Overview page.
 - What is the region of the ASA?
+- What is the most recent time this issue has occurred?
+- What are the steps to reproduce this issue?
 - Please provide the ASA Query
-- Also include a screenshot of the ASA Input confgiguration & output configuration
+- If the input or output is the issue, also include a screenshot of the ASA Input configuration & output configuration

+#EventHub
+- Provide EventHub Namespace & Name
+- What is the region of the ASA?
 - What is the most recent time this issue has occurred?
 - What are the steps to reproduce this issue?